tennisonliu/tennisonliu.github.io/_pages/about.md

 Hello! 你好! 👋👋

-Welcome to my first website and my personal landing page!
-On this site, you can learn more about my past research, teaching and work experiences.
+Welcome to my first website and personal landing page!

 <div style="text-align: justify">
 Presently, I am a student at the University of Cambridge, reading machine learning and machine intelligence!
 I have worn many hats, from software engineer to management consultant to biomedical research scientist.
 </div>

-> Throughout my experiences, I have always been driven by the desire to solve **meaningful challenges** and effecting **positive impacts**.
+> In all my experiences, I found myself most productive (and intellectually stimulated) when solving **meaningful challenges** that can **positively impact others.**

 <div style="text-align: justify">
-How I envision myself achieving that goal, currently, is through engineering biomedical devices that can help individuals with neurological disorders overcome their disabilities.
+ How I envision myself achieving this goal, currently, is through by engineering biomedical devices that can help individuals with neurological disorders overcome their disabilities.
 In line with this goal, I am pursuing research opportunities in the fields of <u>machine learning</u>, <u>brain-machine interfaces</u>, <u>neural prostheses</u> as well as <u>neuromorphic computing</u> paradigms.
 </div>
 <br/>
 <div style="text-align: justify">